PortableApps/Launcher/Other/Source/Manual/ref/launcher.ini/registerdll.rst

 recommended to try running the program again to see if any other keys in there become no longer an issue due to unregistering.

-To identify if the DllRegisterServer/DllUnregisterServer call is needed, observe the key with a utility like Regshot (see :ref:`topics-registry-detecting-changes`).
+To identify if the DllRegisterServer/DllUnregisterServer call is needed, observe the key with a utility like Regshot (see :ref:`registry-detecting-changes`).

 **Example:** ``1=%PAL:AppDir%\AppName\foo.dll``